How to Find the Best Bike for Arthritic Knees

 Follow these best practices for riding an electric bicycle if you have bad knees:

-The Discover 1 has thick 2.5” tires, making it a great cruiser bike for comfortable city riding, while the Nomad 1 has 4” wide fat tires, making it more suitable for all terrains, including the weekend off-road ride.
+The Discover 1 has thick 2.5” tires, making it an incredible cruiser bike for comfortable city riding, while the Nomad 1 has 4” wide fat tires, making it more suitable for all terrains, including the weekend off-road ride.

 Both the Discover 1 and Nomad 1 offer a choice of frame sizes to suit different heights.
 The Step-Thru model is ideal for rider heights 5 feet, 1 inch to 6 feet, 4 inches, while the High-Step model is ideal for rider heights 5 feet, 4 inches to 6 feet, 9 inches.